-Easterly anomalies continued across the western and central equatorial Pacific with some weakening during the last five days.
-Westerly anomalies continued across South America and Atlantic during the last five days.
+Easterly anomalies continued across the western and central equatorial Pacific but primarily along and south of the equator.
+Strong cyclonic circulations are evident across the Pacific and Atlantic oceans in the northern hemisphere during the last five to ten days (C).